 SEC.
-12A-52[26].
+12A-52.
 ETHICS COMPLAINTS AND INVESTIGATIONS.

-- (a) Filing a complaint.
-[Except for an ethics advisory commission member, a]Any person who is a resident of the city, a person doing business or attempting to do business with the city, or a city official or employee, either at the time the alleged violation of this chapter occurred or at the time the complaint is submitted, who believes there has been a violation of this chapter may file a complaint with the inspector general [city secretary] on a form provided by the inspector general [city secretary].
+Filing a complaint.
+Any person may file a complaint with the inspector general on a form provided by the inspector general, if the complainant, either at the time the alleged violation of this chapter occurred or at the time the complaint is submitted, [who] is a resident of the city, a person doing business or attempting to do business with the city, or a city official or employee, and the complainant [either at the time the alleged violation of this chapter occurred or at the time the complaint is submitted, who] believes there has been a violation of this chapter [may file a Amend Chapter 12A (Code of Ethics) - Page 63 DRAFT complaint with the inspector general on a form provided by the inspector general.
 The inspector general will receive and investigate all complaints.
-To the greatest extent possible, t[T]he complaint should [must] contain the following information and items: - (1) The name, address, email address, and telephone number of the complainant. - (2) The name, address (if known), email address (if known), and telephone number (if known) of each person who allegedly committed the violation. - (3) A statement of the facts on which the complaint is based, including the exact date or dates of the alleged violation. - (4) Identification of the ethics laws, ordinances, and rules allegedly violated, using either a citation to the applicable section or a description containing substantially the same language as the ethics laws, ordinances, and rules (if known). - (5) Copies of the documents or other evidence, if any, referenced in the complaint or in the complainant's possession that support the complaint attached to the complaint.
-If a complainant submits evidence in an electronic, mechanical, or other format that the inspector general cannot duplicate or display, the inspector general shall request that person to provide the evidence in a format that the office can duplicate or display. - (6) The names, addresses, email addresses [(if known)], and telephone numbers (if known) of witnesses, if any, that can offer testimony in support of the complaint. - (7) Other sources of evidence, if any, that the complainant recommends should be considered by the inspector general and the ethics advisory commission. - (8) An affidavit in which the complainant swears or affirms, under the penalty of perjury, that: - (A) the complaint states a violation of this chapter; - (B) the complaint is not being presented for any improper purpose, such as to harass, cause unnecessary delays, or needlessly increase the cost of defense to the person charged in the complaint; and - (C) either:
+To the greatest extent possible, the complaint should contain the following information and items:

+- (1) The name, address, email address, and telephone number of the complainant. - (2) The name, address (if known), email address (if known), and telephone number (if known) of each person who allegedly committed the violation (the respondent(s)). - (3) A statement of the facts on which the complaint is based, including the exact date or dates of the alleged violation. - (4) Identification of the ethics laws, ordinances, and rules allegedly violated, using either a citation to the applicable section or a description containing substantially the same language as the ethics laws, ordinances, and rules (if known). - (5) Copies of the documents or other evidence, if any, referenced in the complaint or in the complainant's possession that support the complaint attached to the complaint.
+If a complainant submits evidence in an electronic, mechanical, or other format that the inspector general cannot duplicate or display, the inspector general shall request that the complainant [person to] provide the evidence in a format that the office can duplicate or display. - (6) The names, addresses, email addresses, and telephone numbers (if known) of witnesses, if any, that can offer testimony in support of the complaint. - (7) Other sources of evidence, if any, that the complainant recommends should be considered by the inspector general [and the ethics advisory commission]. - (8) An affidavit in which the complainant swears or affirms, under the penalty of perjury, that: - (A) the complaint states a violation of this chapter; - (B) the complaint is not being presented for any improper purpose, such as to harass, cause unnecessary delays, or needlessly increase the cost of defense to the person charged in the complaint; and - (C) either: - (i) all information submitted in and with the complaint is true and correct; or - (ii) to the best of the complainant's knowledge, [formed after an inquiry reasonable under the circumstances,] the factual contentions in the complaint are supported by credible evidence submitted in and with the complaint.